They are a group of sex hormones that promote the development and maintenance of female characteristics in the human body.

 The contraceptive pill is the method of birth control most commonly used in the United States.
 Estrogen is included in combined oral contraceptive pills along with the hormone progestin.

-Many women take low-dose birth control pills, which contain 20 to 50 micrograms (mcg) of estrogen.
+Many women take low-dose birth control pills containing 20 to 50 micrograms (mcg) of estrogen.

 Estrogen in the combined pill sends comments to the brain.
 This feedback causes a variety of effects on the body, including: